pyudev/pyudev/doc/guide.rst

-But you can also query many device properties that are not available as Python properties on the :class:`Device` object, like the filesystem type.
+But you can also query many device properties that are not available as Python properties on the :class:`Device` object with a convenient mapping interface, like the filesystem type.  :class:`Device` provides a convenient mapping interface for this purpose:

 >>> for device in context.list_devices(subsystem='block', DEVTYPE='partition'):
 ...     print('{0} ({1})'.format(device.device_node, device.get('ID_FS_TYPE')))